nigel-bruce-khan/BEASTLAB22/project-mg/report/README.md

 ![final_opt](final.jpg)

-However, our proposed parallel implementation for this file reduced the time to 9 seconds, but at the cost of reducing the accuracy, with the biggest error being of order 10^-7 compared to 10^-12 with the sequential version.
-To discern whether is a bad allocation or a data race problem, profiling with load distribution would be the next step.
+However, our proposed parallel implementation for this file reduced the time to 9 seconds, but at the cost of reducing the accuracy, with the biggest error being of order 10^-7 compared to 10^-12 with the sequential version of this routine.
+To discern whether the problem consists of a bad allocation or a data race problem, profiling to see the balancing of the threads as well as inspection of the assembly code would be the next steps.